 Should I Become a Professional Typist?

 A career as a professional typist requires an arsenal of skills in order to be marketable to employers.
-These skills include proper keyboarding technique, formatting knowledge and word processing software familiarity to create documents.
+These skills include proper keyboarding technique, formatting knowledge, and word processing software familiarity to create documents.
 Many work hours might be spent seated at a desk and looking at a computer.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for word processors and typists was $39,750 in May 2018.

 |Degree Level||High school diploma or General Education Development (GED)|